jaymztheking/Machine_Learning_Primer/README.rst

 * NumPy 1.9.2
 * Matplotlib 1.4.3

 I haven't checked compatibility with other versions.
-I strongly recommend downloading the `Anaconda_. <https://store.continuum.io/cshop/anaconda/>`_. stack.
+I strongly recommend downloading the `Anaconda <https://store.continuum.io/cshop/anaconda/>`_. stack.
 It will provide you with everything required to run the scripts in this repo.

 Summary of Scripts
 ------------------